liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Mathematics.rst

 * :math:`f_I(t,y)` contains the "fast" time scale components of the system, that should be integrated using implicit methods.

-While we use :math:`t` to denote the independent variable, and usually this is time, it certainly need not be.
 ARKode may be used to solve stiff, nonstiff and multi-rate problems.
 Roughly speaking, stiffness is characterized by the presence of at least one rapidly damped mode, whose time constant is small compared to the time scale of the solution itself.
+In the implicit/explicit (IMEX) splitting above, these stiff components should be included in the right-hand side function :math:`f_I(t,y)`.